 About the University of Amsterdam

-All English-taught master's programmes at the Graduate School of Social Sciences
+All master programmes of the UvA Graduate School of Social Sciences, research masters excluded.

 1 scholarship per country for students from: